Rajiv Chilaka: Animation

-Chhota Bheem

 Chilaka has told Wikipedia teams that he devised the concept of an Indian historically mythological hero, Chhota Bheem in 2005.
 During the first three years of the series Bheem was 'if not out-rightly presented at least allowed to be thought of' as a reincarnation of legendary warrior prince Bhima from Mahabharata but later on the concept itself was modified to make the village of Dholakpur and its inhabitants more contemporary showing episodes featuring things as disparate and modern as Bollywood, trains, air-crafts etc. to emphasise the change.
 The first episode aired on 6 April 2008.
 As of 2012, more than 130 episodes have been telecast in English, Hindi, Telugu and Tamil on the Pogo TV.
 These have been accompanied by more than 10 Chhota Bheem television movies also on Pogo.
 It has been ranked as the most popular television character among children of 2012 by Ormax Media's Small Wonders.

 In 2012, the feature film Chhota Bheem and the Curse of Damyaan written by Richa Ingle Deo and Seeta was released.
 It is considered to be the first Indian home-grown TV series to be made into a feature film.
 By November 2012, the movie had grossed 50 million Rupees at the box office.

 In January 2016, the feature film Chhota Bheem Himalayan Adventure written by Teja Pratap and Chilaka was released.
 The film was directed by Rajiv Chilaka and Rusauro B. Adorable.

 On 10 May 2019, another feature film titled Chhota Bheem: Kung Fu Dhamaka was released.
 The film's music was composed by Sunidhi Chauhan and the film was distributed by Yash Raj Films.
 The film just like the previous ones was directed and produced by Rajiv Chilaka.
 This was the first film to be released in both 2D and 3D formats.